 If you’re heading straight home and are still in your wetsuit, take a tepid shower, and only increase the temperature when your body’s ready for it.
 Don’t go too hot.
 Alternatively, if you’re already dressed, just walk around in your layers for a while and gradually take them off as you warm up.
 Swap your socks for a warmer pair from your drawer (or better still, the radiator).
 Treat yourself to a hot water bottle and a hot drink.

 I had a swim on New Year’s Day in my swimsuit when the air temperature was -6 degrees centigrade.
 It felt great (and I looked like a tomato when I got out) but it did take me two hours to get back to feeling normal!

 - If you’re feeling nervous take a partner or friend to watch you from the beach or lakeside and swim in a lifeguarded area where possible

-- For visibility wear a brightly coloured swim cap and a tow bag so you can keep your belongings safe and be seen.
+- For visibility wear a brightly coloured swim cap and a tow float so you can keep your belongings safe and be seen.